Two Component Doublet-Triplet Scalar Dark Matter stabilising the Electroweak vacuum: Dark Matter phenomenology

 \section{Dark Matter phenomenology}

-The present setup being a two-component DM scenario, has two discrete symmetries $Z_2\times Z_{2}^{\prime}$ that remain unbroken throughout and guarantee the stability of the DM candidates.
-To find the individual contributions to the relic, one requires to evaluate the yields of both the dark matters by solving coupled Boltzmann equations.
-In order to do so, first we identify all the relevant annihilation and coannihilation channels of both the dark matters, (we refer the reader \cite{Bhattacharya:2019tqq} and \cite{DuttaBanik:2020jrj} where all such channels for IHD and ITM are listed respectively).
-Apart from these, diagrams responsible for DM-DM conversion are shown in Fig.\ref{feynconv} assuming $m_{T^0} > m_{H_0}$.
-This inter-conversion of two dark matters plays a significant role in our analysis and in turn, makes the set of Boltzmann equations coupled.
+The present setup being a two component DM scenario, has the discrete symmetry $Z_2\times Z_{2}^{\prime}$ that remain unbroken throughout and guarantee the stability of the DM candidates.
+To find the individual contributions to the relic density, one requires to evaluate the yields of both the DM species by solving coupled Boltzmann equations.
+In order to do so, first we identify all the relevant annihilation and coannihilation channels of both, (we refer the reader \cite{Bhattacharya:2019tqq} and \cite{DuttaBanik:2020jrj} where all such channels for IDM and ITM are listed respectively).
+Apart from these, diagrams responsible for DM-DM conversion are shown in Fig.\ref{feynconv} assuming $m_{T_0} > m_{H_0}$.
+This inter-conversion of the two DM particles plays a significant role in our analysis and in turn, makes the set of Boltzmann equations coupled.
 Next to calculate the DM relic abundance, we implement the model file in LanHEP \cite{Semenov:2014rea} and then pass the files generated in the LanHEP to the micrOMEGAS \cite{Belanger:2014vza}.
 For inspecting the current scenario, we consider the all constraints discussed in section \ref{constraints}.